marcomelilli/gatsby-firebase-simple-auth/README.md

 - Logged-out users are redirected to the login page if they attempt to visit private routes.
 - Logged-in users will see their private content.

-# Getting Started
+# Getting started with Firebase

-Create the `.env.development` and `.env.production` file in your root directory:
+Copy and rename `.env.sample` to `.env.development` and `.env.production` in your root directory.
+Use these environment variables for Firebase:

 ```
 GATSBY_FIREBASE_API_KEY=<YOUR_FIREBASE_API_KEY>